Mild Sedation Dentistry | Relaxation Dentistry

 - Need a large amount of dental work done

-It is important to discuss the individual risks of sedation dentistry with your doctor, who can help you decide if you can benefit from this technique.
+It is important to discuss the individual risks of mild sedation dentistry with your doctor, who can help you decide if you can benefit from this technique.